 The paper is arranged as follows.
 Part II discusses the importance and centrality of audit committee to corporate governance, the aim being to provide an analytical framework with which to appreciate (1) the role and responsibilities of the committee, (2) the issues discussed in this paper on the implications of the Nigerian position, and (3) to help understand what sort of reform of our law policy and law makers may undertake.
 Part III discusses the Nigerian legal framework on audit committee and focuses on the governance implications of conceptualizing of the committee as a committee of company, rather than of the board.
 Part IV highlights the paucity of provisions on the audit committee structure and processes and discusses global reforms and initiatives which the Part recommends to the Nigerian law and policy makers as desirable supplements to the Nigerian law.
-Part V takes a prospective look at the desirability of the Nigerian law that characterises the audit committee as a committee of the company and discusses the economics of this aberration in the larger context of globalisation of investments and governance practices and the cost implications of this uniqueness in the particular context of cross-listing.
+Part V takes a prospective look at the desirability of the Nigerian law that characterises the audit committee as a committee of the company and discusses the economics of this aberration in the larger context of globalisation of investments and corporate governance practices and the cost implications of this uniqueness in the particular context of cross-listing.
 It recommends that the Nigerian in terms of conceptualisation be brought in line with the global trend, as doing so will minimise the cost to domestic companies of cross-listing, and thus the cost of seeking capital abroad.

 II.
-Importance and Centrality of The Audit Committee to Corporate Governance the importance of agency to the corporate system.
-13 The use of agents in a representative system, although efficient, is not costless, as corporate managers, as agents, may, and often, have different agendas than those of the shareholders and corporations for whom they act.
-14 Indeed, it is arguable that the policy shift from the traditional conception of a corporate board as a passive instrumentality in governance to one that demands enhanced oversight and increased board activism stems from a realisation that the board is the most crucial, cost efficient primary institution that can effectively monitor management.
+Importance and Centrality of The Audit Committee to Corporate Governance

+The agency theory of corporate governance provides an intellectual context within which we may better understand the importance and centrality of an audit committee.
+Under this theory, the separation of ownership and control, which characterises the modern corporation, magnifies the importance of specialisation of responsibilities, and thus reinforces the importance of agency to the corporate system.
+The use of agents in a representative system, although efficient, is not costless, as corporate managers, as agents, may, and often, have different agendas than those of the shareholders and corporations for whom they act.
+Indeed, it is arguable that the policy shift from the traditional conception of a corporate board as a passive instrumentality in governance to one that demands enhanced oversight and increased board activism stems from a realisation that the board is the most crucial, cost efficient primary institution that can effectively monitor management.